The Last Wish: "The Witcher"

-The King of Temeria, Foltest, has offered a reward to anyone who can lift the curse on his daughter, Adda (the result of an incestuous union with his late sister, also named Adda), who was born as a striga, and terrorizes the town every night.
-Foltest insists that his daughter not be harmed, but grants Geralt permission to kill her if Adda cannot be returned to human form.
-Geralt is unsure whether Adda can live as a "normal" human even if the curse is lifted.
+The King of Temeria, Foltest, has offered a reward to anyone who can lift the curse on his daughter (the result of an incestuous union with his late sister, Adda), who was born as a striga, and terrorizes the town every night.
+Foltest insists that his daughter not be harmed, but grants Geralt permission to kill her if the curse cannot be lifted.
+Geralt is unsure whether she can live a normal life even if the curse is lifted.

 Geralt prepares to spend the night at the old palace which houses the striga.
 Lord Ostrit, a magnate from Novigrad, tries to bribe Geralt into leaving.
-Ostrit wants to use the striga as proof of Foltest's inability to rule, convincing Temeria's people to support Novigrad's usurpation of Foltest.
-Geralt refuses and knocks out Ostrit to use him as bait.
+Ostrit wants to use the striga as proof of Foltest's inability to rule, to support Novigrad's usurpation of Foltest.
+Geralt refuses, knocks out Ostrit, and uses him as bait.

-Geralt fights and defeats the striga, despite the striga's resistance to silver.
-Unable to subdue the striga, Geralt seals himself into its crypt, forcing it to spend the night outside its lair, lifting the curse.
-In the morning, Geralt approaches the seemingly-restored Adda, but the girl attacks him and claws his neck.
-Geralt binds his wounds and faints, but regains consciousness in the temple, being told that Adda is being cared for by the King and Geralt has earned his reward.
+Geralt fights the striga, but, unable to subdue it, seals himself into its crypt, forcing it to spend the night outside its lair, lifting the curse.
+In the morning, Geralt approaches the seemingly-restored girl, but then she attacks and wounds him.
+Geralt binds his wounds and faints, but regains consciousness in the temple, being told that the princess is being cared for by the King, and Geralt has earned his reward.